astrolabsoftware/spark3D/docs/01_installation.md

 toto:~$ sbt ++${SCALA_VERSION} assembly
 ```

 By doing so, you will be able to use spark3D in your program without specifying its external dependencies.
-Note that since healpix has no Maven coordinates, you still have to specify the jar when running your application (see the `lib/` folder).

 ## Running the test suite